TamaniPhiri/ViteReactFetchApi/README.md

-#a simple fetch functional component in react
+#a simple fetch functional component in Vite react